stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 16 (P3L3) - Architectural Views.md

 - Sunroof body, automatic transmission, gas, engine, and pulls trailer
 - Sedan body, manual transmission, gas engine, and electric engine

+### Non Functional Requirements Quiz

+1. _Match a single non-functional requirement with the description that best characterizes it._

+   - Support of SSL (ex. for online shopping): security
+   - Plugin capable: extensibility
+   - Cross-platform: portability

+2. _What are some other non-functional requirements in which a web browser might be interested?
+Why?_

+   - Accessibility is important because there are many users who may have limited ability to use the web browser due to age or disabilities.